AIChris-Qian/Master-Independent-Research-Project/README.md

 **Performance Analysis:**
 ------------------------------

+In order to measure the success, considerthe following aspects where the factors affecting the accuracy of the BP neural network.

+    1. Different timescales
+    2. Different tidal observationsites
+    3. Different types of BP neural network methods

-After finishing compiling the code in the software architecture, to further quantifying performance between prediction and observation, one new measurement indicator is   introduced, calling the `correlation coefficient`.
+To further quantifying performance between prediction and observation, one new measurement indicator is introduced, calling the `correlation coefficient`.

     method0 = correlation_coefficient(y_new_data1, y_new_data1)
     method1 = correlation_coefficient(y_new_data, y_new_data1)